Skip to main content

 The statute’s near-total ban on incentivizing the disclosure of family medical history is a direct response to this threat.
 It prevents a situation where an employee is paid to provide the very information that could be used to discriminate against them.

-The protections afforded by GINA are therefore more absolute than those in the ADA, as is considered uniquely sensitive and immutable.
+The protections afforded by GINA are therefore more absolute than those in the ADA, as genetic information is considered uniquely sensitive and immutable.
 The law effectively severs the link between financial incentives and the disclosure of an employee’s familial genetic blueprint.

 Analysis of Prohibited Inquiries under GINA